Bridged treatment comparisons: an illustrative application in HIV treatment: Introduction

 \section{Introduction}

 Comparisons between new and existing treatments are of central interest in epidemiology and medical science.
 However, direct comparisons between two treatments is often infeasible due to practical or ethical reasons.
 For example, once an efficacious treatment is developed, it is typically no longer ethical to conduct placebo-controlled trials, thus precluding direct comparisons between new treatments and placebo.
-Instead, informal transitivity arguments are often made to compare a set of studies through shared intermediary treatments.\cite{Catala2014, Lumley2002, Rouse2017} For example, if treatment A is better than B, and B is better than C, then A is better than C. However, such simple comparisons do not provide a quantitative estimate and may even be misleading for a variety of reasons (e.g., studies may sample from different populations, define endpoints differently, or have different rates of loss to follow-up).
+Instead, informal transitivity arguments are often made to compare a set of studies through shared intermediary treatments \cite{Catala2014, Lumley2002, Rouse2017}.
+For example, if treatment A is better than B, and B is better than C, then A is better than C. However, such simple comparisons do not provide a quantitative estimate and may even be misleading for a variety of reasons (e.g., studies may sample from different populations, define endpoints differently, or have different rates of loss to follow-up).
 The exact conditions for valid comparisons of treatments across studies are often left implicit and not assessed.

-As a motivating example for bridged treatment comparisons, consider different combinations of antiretroviral therapies for treatment of HIV infection.
-The AIDS Clinical Trials Group (ACTG) 175 randomized trial found dual therapy to be superior to monotherapy,\cite{Hammer1996actg175} and the ACTG 320 randomized trial found triple therapy to be superior to dual therapy.\cite{Hammer1997actg320} At the time of those trials, researchers, agencies, patients, and other stakeholders might be interested in comparing the efficacy of triple therapy relative to monotherapy.
+As a motivating example, consider different combinations of antiretroviral therapies for treatment of HIV infection.
+The AIDS Clinical Trials Group (ACTG) 175 randomized trial found dual therapy to be superior to monotherapy \cite{Hammer1996actg175}, and the ACTG 320 randomized trial found triple therapy to be superior to dual therapy \cite{Hammer1997actg320}.
+At the time of those trials, researchers, agencies, patients, and other stakeholders might be interested in comparing the efficacy of triple therapy relative to monotherapy.
 Simple comparisons across trials reflect the efficacy of triple versus monotherapy \textit{and} underlying differences between the trials, and thus may be misleading.
-As a worst-case scenario, suppose the prevalence of drug resistance increased in the intervening period between trials so that dual therapy became less effective for treatment of HIV infection between trials.
-Na\"ively comparing the triple and monotherapy arms across trials could then overestimate the efficacy.
+As an example, suppose the prevalence of drug resistance increased in the intervening period between these trials so that dual therapy became less effective for treatment of HIV infection between trials.
+Na\"ively comparing the triple and monotherapy arms across trials could then result in a biased estimate.